 The original cave, which was discovered in 1940, had to be closed to the public to preserve the paintings.
 But the paintings have been painstakingly recreated so that visitors can see just what it was like.

 The “new cave” is part of a modern multimedia experience at the Lascaux Centre International de l’Art Pariétal in Montignac.
-It’s a half-hour drive north of Sarlat or you can take a tour from Sarlat to the cave and other prehistoric sites in the region.
+It’s a half-hour drive north of Sarlat, or you can take a tour from Sarlat to the cave and other prehistoric sites in the region.
 The cave is open every day of the week, but be sure to check the opening hours as they vary by season. – Suggested by Cindy | Travel Bliss Now

-Explore the Gardens of Château de Marqueyssac (Vezac)
+6. Explore the Gardens of Château de Marqueyssac (Vezac)

 The Marqueyssac Gardens at the Château de Marqueyssac in Vezac are truly incredible and a must-see if you’re visiting this region of France.